UANATACA/ONESHOT-REPO/oneshot_gui.md

 # Test Environment

-For testing purposes, we provide integrators of our pre-configured One-Shot Optimizer test environment accessible at the following URL:
+For testing purposes, we provide integrators of our pre-configured test-mode One-Shot Optimizer accessible at the following URL:

 </br>